browland/common-lisp-java/README.md

 # Design

+## Issues

+* repl needs a new line between each statement, otherwise state doesn't get reset on the SyntaxTreeBuilder

 ## List parsing (ListParser)

 The first layer (ListParser) turns the program into a tree of nodes.
 Each node is an element in the list.
 We don't know